Skywire/magediff/README.md

 ### Diff and merge

-There are 3 diff and merge options, you must have Beyond Compare Installed to use the diff and merge features, additional tools may be added in the future
+There are 3 diff and merge options, you must have either Beyond Compare Pro or PHPStorm installed

+If using PHPStorm please create a [CLI launcher with the name phpstorm](https://www.jetbrains.com/help/phpstorm/working-with-the-ide-features-from-command-line.html#toolbox)

 #### Merge